linpengcheng/PurefunctionPipelineDataflow/README.md

 everything can be used as Algorithms and Software Engineering Methods.
 They can transform each other.

+My theory has a wide range of applications, from SOC to supercomputer, from software to hardware, from stand-alone to network, from application layer to system layer, from single thread to distributed, from general programming to explainable AI, from manufacturing industry to IT industry, from energy to finance, from cash flow to medical angiography, from myth to Transformers, from the missile's "Fire-and-Forget" technology to Boeing aircraft pulse production line technology.

 In traditional Chinese culture, there is an unremitting pursuit of the ultimate grand unification (Tao).
 There are countless people who know this concept, but in history, only a few people have achieved creative results.
 They all have a strong imagination, creativity and understanding.